 - He discontinued the practice of Jarokhadarshan

-- He also discontinued the celebration of Dasarah and royal astronomers and astrologers were also dismissed from service
+- He also discontinued the celebration of Dasara and royal astronomers and astrologers were also dismissed from service

-- When he began a policy of destroying Hindu temples.
+- He began a policy of destroying Hindu temples.

 - The celebrated temples at Mathura and Benares were reduced to ruins.

 - In 1679, he reimposed jizya and pilgrim tax.